 One of the longer-term goals is to reduce O&M costs through the implementation of capital improvement projects.
 This may be achieved through a variety of efforts, such as: physical or managerial consolidation, and improvements to reduce overall water and energy demand, such as installation of water meters, replacement of leaking or aging distribution lines, installation of solar energy systems, or replacement of inefficient pumps.

-Any direct O&M cost support will be prioritized to facilitate voluntary consolidations.
+Any direct O&M cost support will be prioritized to facilitate voluntary consolidations and provide adequate interim funding for O&M of water systems with an appointed administrator.
 During the interim period that the larger system is subsuming the smaller water system, it may be appropriate to provide funding to offset any increased costs associated with continuing to operate the smaller water system that is to be consolidated.
+For water systems with an appointed administrator and where current water rates do not support needed operational costs, interim O&M support may be provided until water rate increases and/or infrastructure projects to bring down costs can be implemented.

+The State Water Board may also consider funding O&M requests that are part of an overall compliance solution where O&M funding will be necessary to make projects affordable, for example long-term POU/POE for regionally isolated small and DAC water systems or domestic wells where consolidation may not be feasible.

 Through the O&M Pilot, the State Water Board is exploring direct funding to water systems that comply with drinking water standards but charge high rates (that may exceed an affordability threshold).
+Through information collected in the O&M Pilot, DFA will establish guidelines and criteria for funding O&M costs.
 More information on the O&M Pilot is included in Section VI.C.2.
+More detailed information on broader O&M funding eligibility will be included in the FY 2022-23 Fund Expenditure Plan.

 The long-term goal is for all systems to become sustainable, so any direct O&M assistance will be conditioned on the system working to optimize efficiency, consolidate where feasible, or take other actions as directed by the State Water Board to reduce O&M costs and expand their TMF capacity.